 The Dreamland Foundation is staffed with a dedicated team that is devoted to enriching Nantucket with year-round films and educational programs in the evolving world of digital entertainment and education.

-Melissa Murphy, Executive Director
+Joe Hale, Executive Director

 Donald Dallaire, Director of Theater Operations